Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/3__advanced_data_problems.md

 where $C$ is temperature in degrees Celsius, and $F$ is temperature in degrees Fahrenheit.

-To convert our temperature data, we isolate all rows of temperature column where it is above 40 using the `.loc[]` method:
+To convert our temperature data, we isolate all rows of temperature columns where it is above 40 using the `.loc[]` method:

 ```python